FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note your observations**:
 For example:
 1. When does it what it is supposed to do?
+    The system does what its supposed to do when there is no one on screen, or when a person is sitting in the spot.
+However, it breaks when someone is on screen but not in the spot.
-1. When does it fail?
+3. When does it fail?
+It fails when there is a person on the screen, but not in the spot.
+So if there is no person on the screen it will say that the spot is open, but if there's       a person anywhere on the screen it will say the spot is taken, even though they're not necessarily in spot and the spot may still be avaialeble.

-1. When it fails, why does it fail?
+5. When it fails, why does it fail?
+It fails because the focus/resolution or frame is not narrow enough.
+It's picking up everything in the lens, not just the specific spot on the couch.
+It also fails because it is recognizing parts of a human as a person, even though the whole person may not be pictured. therefore it's pickup up a hand or part of a head, when in reality the person's whole body would be captured if they were in the spot.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+7. Based on the behavior you have seen, what other scenarios could cause problems?
+Although I did not have multiple people to try this with, I think having more than one person could cause problems.
+If there were two people on the screen at once I assume it would say the spot is taken.
+Additionally, if there are other random objects in the background it may recognize them as people and fail.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?
+I think if someone was actually using the system they would instantly be aware of the uncertainties, since you can see both the alert and the camera feed on the same screen.
+This way, if the camera says the spot is unavailable, they'll still be able to see that no one is sitting in it, or more likely the someone is walking around and in motion which will catch their eye.
-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
+I don't think they would be impacted too negatively by a miss classification.
+At the end of the day, the purpose of the device is to keep you informed as to whether or not the good spot on the couch is open without you having to constantly walkover and check.
+This way with a quick glance at the screen you can see whether or not the spot is open.
+The written and colored text alert is nice because it grabs your attention when something changes and makes it easier to notice when you're mid-conversation.
+However, you'd probably notice the person getting up from the spot and walking away anyway, and would know if the spot is open.

+That being said, if I build it later on to not have the camera feed, and just be an alert, or a light somewhere in your apartment, then it would need to be more exact.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?
+I need to narrow down the window that the camera is searching in.
+I code do this through coding, or alternatively I could move the camera closer to the spot so that is the only think it is capturing.
-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.
+Yes, I could make it so that the camera only recongizes a person when the person's full body is picture, and not just a part of the body, this way you know they're full in the seat.

 ### Part D
 ### Characterize your own Observant system